eclipse-cyclonedds/cyclonedds/docs/manual/getting_started.rst

 Building Your First Example
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To test the complete workflow of building a DDS based application, you
+To test the complete workflow of building a DDS-based application, you
 can use a simple *Hello World!*.
 Although this application does not
 reveal all the power of building a data-centric application, it has the
-merit to introduce you to the basic steps to build a DDS application.
+merit of introducing you to the basic steps to create a DDS application.

-This chapter focuses on building this example, without analyzing the
+This chapter will focus on building this example without analyzing the source code.
-source code, which is the subject of the next chapter.
+In the next chapter, we will analyze the source code.

 The procedure used to build the *Hello World!* example can also be used
-for building your own applications.
+for building your applications.

 On Linux, if you have not specified an installation directory, it is
 advised to copy the Cyclone DDS examples to your preferred directory.